 Applicants from countries with a recognition rate below 20% have their cases treated under the accelerated procedure ("Track 4B") even if they are individually assessed.
-There has been a considerable increase in the number of applicants from Georgia in 2017.
 Decision-making resources are diverted to this group when there is a large influx of applicants in order not to miss the 3-month time limit for dealing with a case as manifestly unfounded (see section on Accelerated Procedure).
 Even though Sweden only registers the nationality of asylum seekers and not their ethnicity, many asylum seekers in this group are of Roma origin.
 Similar procedures are followed with regard to asylum applications from Mongolia.